The right platform can make all the difference when building a website.

 Source: Wix

-Wix offers a free plan to get started, but it has limitations, such as displaying Wix ads and restricted storage space.
+Wix offers a free plan to get started, but it has limitations, including Wix ads and limited storage space.
 You'll need to upgrade to one of their paid plans to remove ads, connect a custom domain, and access more features.

 Wix’s paid plans are priced as follows:

-• Business Plan—$36/month: Additional features like loyalty tiers and referral programs are included.
+- Business Plan—$36/month: Includes additional features such as loyalty tiers and referral programs.

 WordPress Pricing